wvanderp/iwf/DEPLOY.md

+# Deploying iwf

-this guide will instruct you on how to deploy iwf
+This guide will instruct you on how to deploy iwf

-## pre-commit
+## Pre-commit

 First, run `npm run lint` and `npm run test` to lint and test the project.

 See if the results are acceptable.
-Then push the result to Github.
+Then, push the result to Github.

-## tagging
+## Tagging

-then tag a new version on Github increment the minor or the build number write the change notes when the tag is saved, Github actions will trigger a build and upload to npm, and the building of the new documentation
+* Then tag a new version on Github
+* Increment the minor or the build number
+* Write the change notes
+* When the tag is saved, Github actions will trigger a build and upload to npm, and the building of the new documentation